Your Finest Hour

 There’s a solution.
 Kind of.

 Forget about it.
 Add your keyword and move on to new writing.
 Unless you have an instantly recognizable name like Steven King, no one is finding your post on the Internet.
 How did I eek out 188 reads for this post?
 Over time, people have stumbled over my page and like my writing.
-The best way to grow is to continue to write things they like.
-Then, after the cocktail party where they hang and drink cold gin and talk about how damned hot it is, they email my post to a friend who they think will like it.
-And I have another chance for a follower.
-It’s a long game, to be sure, but it’s a sure game and builds a real readership.
+The best way to grow as a writer is to continue to write things they like.
+According to JS Bell, there are two paths to take to garner readers:

 A Good Read